Woman Gets Shocked To Find Out Why This Stray Cat Won't Eat Unless It Is In A Bag

 The woman became curious about the fate of the food and decided to follow her

 The surviving kitten shared her mother's orange and white fur.
-Dongsuk would slowly open the bag, letting her child eat until she was satisfied, then enjoy her own dinner.
+Dongsuk would slowly open the bag, letting her child eat until she was satisfied, and then enjoy her own dinner.
 Dongsuk's maternal devotion moved the woman deeply, and she felt obliged to help them in some manner.

 This story is told in further detail in the video below!